Education and qualifications:

 I have lots of those.
 When I left university, I worked for Railtrack on various major civil engineering projects, including the demolition and rebuilding of Manchester Piccadilly station.
 This project was undertaken while the station was still operational, and the work had to be completed in time for the Manchester Commonwealth games.

 I also worked on the Manchester Airport General Terminus, a project which created a central hub for public transport, including trains, trams and buses.
 Another project was the Sunderland Direct Project, an extension of the Tyne and Wear Metro from Newcastle to Sunderland and it was two years behind schedule, so the previous project team was replaced, and we managed to cut the delay to six months.
 A final project of interest is the Thameslink 2000 project which connected rail services from north to south across London and a lot of the work involved subsurface railway stations.

 An investigation I carried out resulted in new guidelines being produced by the EI for new bolted joints.
 The American Society of Mechanical Engineers (ASME) standard was also revised, and a new European standard has been produced to cover the finding of my investigation.
-I was Research Coordinator, overseeing the work carried out by the scientists and engineers at the Health and Safety Laboratory (HSL) in Buxton, part of the national HSE.
+I was Research Coordinator, overseeing the work carried out by the scientists and engineers at the Health and Safety Laboratory (HSL) in Buxton, part of the national Health and Safety Executive (HSE).
 The reports produced concerned various aspects of offshore safety, research into emerging technologies and horizon scanning for technology which could reduce hydrocarbon leaks, the major risk offshore.
 While at the HSE I provided a technical contribution to the development of international and industry standards that normally go beyond the UK and are adopted around the world.